 We want to hear from you!

-If you still have more questions about getting an international SIM card or connecting to data and using your phone abroad?
+If you still have more questions about connecting to data and using your phone abroad?
 Comment below and we’ll do our best to get back to you!

 This was incredibly helpful, clearly written and a generous sharing of your experience.
 Thanks!